guettli/ten-flying-fingers/README.md

 I used Emacs for more than 15 years.
 Mostly for programming Python.
 In 2015 I switched from Emacs to PyCharm.
 In Emacs it is easy to go to the beginning/end of a line.
 During configuring PyCharm I asked myself: Why configure keyboard short cuts for every single application?
 Why not configure this once for all applications on my desktop?

+# Input-Remapper

+[Input-Remapper](https://github.com/sezanzeb/input-remapper) is gtk GUI to remap keys via [python-evdev](https://python-evdev.readthedocs.io/en/latest/)

+The first-time-user experience of the GUI could be better, but overall it is easy to remap keys.

+I use CapsLock as modifier.
+Examples:

+* CapsLock h: Pos1
+* CapsLock ö: End
+* CapsLock j: Backspace
+* ...

+Before I found this tool I wasted several hours, trying to remap keys via xmodmap or other tools.
+I am happy that I found input-remapper.

 # I am happy with most other keys on the keyboard

 I know that there are alternative keyboard layouts like neo2 or colemark.
 But I am happy with the default QWERTY or QWERTZ layout.
 I want to improve the default layout, I don't want to replace it.
 I want to be able to use the keyboard of my team mates and family members like I am used to.

+# Related

+More desktop related tips are in my [article "Desktop Tips"](https://github.com/guettli/desktop-tips-and-tricks).

 # Maybe later: Command line